criminal court

 Arrest

-After the arrest of a suspect, law enforcement presents its findings to the prosecutor.
+After a suspect’s arrest, law enforcement presents its findings to the prosecutor.
 The prosecutor determines whether criminal charges should be filed and the specific charges.

 Factors Considered in Charging Decisions